ZeusWPI/zeus.ugent.be/content/events/17-18/internet-freedom.md

 ### [Julia Reda](https://juliareda.eu/en/) (European Parliament)

-Julia is a member of the European Parliament.
+Julia Reda is a member of the European Parliament.
 She will tell us about how the [EU copyright reform](https://juliareda.eu/eu-copyright-reform/) will be beneficial to how we can use the Web as a way to express ourselves.

 # Info
 The talks are free of charge for everyone and will be held in [Auditorium D](https://soleway.ugent.be/routes/5183) of Campus Plateau - Rozier (Jozef Plateaustraat 22).
 Ruben Verborgh will start speaking at 19:30.
 After a short break, Julia Reda is expected to continue at 20:15.
 After the talks there will be time to discuss the matter with your friends and the speakers with a drink.